wcatron/esk/README.md

 - A basic broker which can be connected to via WebSockets
 - Subscribe and publish to topics
-- Write events to binary files for each topic
+- Publishing writes events to binary files for each topic
 - Every event is a line in the file
 - On subscribe receive past event sent to the topic
 - Simple cli tooling (`./esk --port 8080`)